ga4gh/data-security/AAI/AAIConnectProfile.md

 3. Broker MUST support public-facing /userinfo endpoint

-    1. When presented with a valid access token /userinfo MUST return claims
+    1. When presented with a valid access token, the /userinfo endpoint MUST return claims in the specified [User Info Format](#claims-sent-to-data-holder-by-a-broker-via-userinfo) using either an `application/json` or `application/jwt` encoding.

     2. MAY implement the [OIDC claims request parameter](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)